Skip to content

 Storage tank water heaters

-A storage tank water heater is the most common type of water heater in the US.
-It consists of a large tank that holds and heats water.
+• Common Type: The storage tank water heater is the most prevalent water heater in the US.

-• They can hold anywhere from 20 to 80 gallons of water and maintain it at a set temperature.
+• Capacity: Tanks can hold anywhere from 20 to 80 gallons of water, accommodating different household sizes and hot water needs.

 Regular water heater maintenance